 Dinner tonight will be at a fun casual place that bills itself as a neo-Auberge.
 Le Vertugadin is spearheaded by famed chef Michaël Ejzenbaum who presents simple cuisine made with rigor.

-Depart from Chantilly to CDG airport, a 20-minute drive from the hotel.
+We’ll depart from Chantilly to CDG airport, only a 20-minute drive from the hotel.

 GG2P always reserves the right to alter the itinerary based on weather or availability as well as exciting opportunities that might crop up!